vijeth-simha/education-documents-organizer/README.md

 # education-documents-organizer

-To organize documents for students
+To organize documents for students for their respective education